-Sample size was calculated by using a 2×2 cross-over design in which the outcome is a continuous normal random variable referenced from Chow SC, et al.(11).
-Reviewing of the previous study showed a difference in the mean nCrCL between the two groups of 2.3 L/week/1.73 m2 (with a standard deviation of 13.59 L/week/1.73 m2(3).
-Using the minimum meaningful difference in nCrCL between the groups was 4 L/week/1.73 m2, the sample size was 21 subjects recruited for the desired level of statistical significance at 0.05 and the 90% power.
+Sample size was calculated by using a $2\times 2$ cross-over design in which the outcome is a continuous normal random variable referenced from Chow SC, et al.(11).
+Reviewing of the previous study showed a difference in the mean nCrCL between the two groups of 2.3 L/week/1.73 m (with a

+Figure 1.
+APEX time adjusted based on types of PET for the APD-A group.
+APEX, accelerated peritoneal equilibration examination; PET, peritoneal equilibration test; APD-A, adapted- automated peritoneal dialysis standard deviation of 13.59 L/week/1.73 m2(3).
+Using the minimum meaningful difference in nCrCL between the groups was 4 L/week/1.73 m, the sample size was 21 subjects recruited for the desired level of statistical significance at 0.05 and the 90% power.
 The estimated dropout rate was 20%, therefore, a total of at least 28 participants should be allocated to the study.